glaciers-in-archives/snowman/README.md

 Static files are placed in the `static` directory and will be copied to the root of your built site.
 For example, the file `static/css/buttons.css` would be copied to `site/css/buttons.css`.

+#### Child templates

+While child templates are regular Go templates, they are invoked with Snowman's `include` or `include_text` functions with the full path to a template rather than a Go template name.

+`include` will expect HTML templates while `include_text` will treat the rendered content like text and might escape it if the parent template is an HTML template.

-#### Layouts and child templates
+#### Layouts

-Child templates and layouts are just regular Go templates that use the `define`, `block`, and `template` statements.
-To make layouts and child templates discoverable to Snowman they should be placed anywhere under `views`.
-You can see both layouts and child templates in the examples provided in the examples directory.
+Layouts in Snowman are regular Go templates that are defined with `define` and `block` statements and used with the `template` statement.
+Layout files must, however, be placed under `templates/layouts` to be discovered by Snowman.
 #### Static files with templates

 If you want to use layouts and templates within a static file you need to create a view and a template for it but in the view configuration you exclude the `query` option.